 A Hazelcast cluster is a network of cluster members that run Hazelcast.
-Cluster members, or nodes, automatically join together to form a cluster.
+Cluster members (also called nodes) automatically join together to form a cluster.
 This automatic joining takes place with various discovery mechanisms that the cluster members use to find each other.
-Hazelcast uses the following discovery mechanisms:
+Hazelcast uses the following discovery mechanisms.

 - Multicast Auto-discovery

-- Discovery by TCP/IP
+- Discovery by TCP

 - EC2 Cloud Auto-discovery